 As well as upholding our legal obligations with respect to non-discrimination and employee rights, Aristocrat adheres to a global company diversity policy.
 Our policy aims to create an environment in which individual differences are valued, and all employees have the opportunity to realise their potential and contribute to Aristocrat’s success.

-Our Board Committee Charter specifies that the Board, with the guidance of the Human Resources and Remuneration Committee, is responsible for approving Aristocrat’s diversity policy and measurable objectives for achieving gender diversity, assessing annually those objectives and the progress towards achieving them, as well as monitoring the proportion of female employees across the Group, in leadership positions and in individual business units.
+Aristocrat’s Board Committee Charter specifies that the Board, with the guidance of the Human Resources and Remuneration Committee, is responsible for approving Aristocrat’s diversity policy.
+The Board is also responsible for establishing measurable gender diversity objectives and assessing progress annually.
+This includes monitoring the proportion of female employees across the Group, in leadership positions and in individual business units.
 Responsibility for implementing Aristocrat’s policy is also vested in each of our people leaders.

 Our policy commits us to:

 - Ensuring all appointments, transfers, learning and development opportunities are merit based and consider an individual’s skills, behaviours, qualifications, abilities and aptitude in relation to the position requirements, career strategy and level of interest in opportunities that arise within the organisation;

 - Ensuring all employees and prospective employees are treated in a manner that is consistent with Aristocrat’s diversity objectives;

 - Identifying and addressing barriers to employment, training, development and promotion;

 - Being consistent with the development, application and monitoring of people policies and practices in terms of diversity and inclusion principles; and